MichielsenM/mesa-summer-school-2023/docs/Minilab1.md

 # Minilab 1  <a id="minilab1_lab"></a>

-**Solution:** In case you get stuck at any point during the exercises, then you can download the solution to minilab 1 from [here](https://raw.githubusercontent.com/MichielsenM/mesa-summer-school-2023/main/solutions/SPB_minilab1_solutions.zip)
+**Solution:** In case you get stuck at any point during the exercises, then you can download the solution to minilab 1 from [here](https://raw.githubusercontent.com/MichielsenM/mesa-summer-school-2023/main/solutions/SPB_minilab1_solutions.zip).
+Please also note that we strongly encourage you to take advantage of the provided hints in all of the `MESA` labs!

 In this Minilab 1, we will start constructing the `inlist` we need to study period spacing patterns in SPB stars and investigate the effect of convective boundary mixing on the asymptotic period spacing $\Pi_0$, the convective core mass $m_{\rm cc}$, and the helium core mass $m_{\rm He, core}$ obtained at the terminal-age main sequence (TAMS).
 As a first step, when starting a new project with `MESA`, we copy and rename the `$MESA_DIR/star/work` directory